Fundació Antoni Tàpies, for connoisseurs of modern art

 Fundació Tàpies: opening times

-- The museum is open from Tuesday to Sunday, 10am – 7pm.
+- From Tuesday to Thursday and Saturdays, 10am – 7pm.

 - Closed 25th December, 1st and 6th January.